 Figure 34.
 Number of matchups between OLCI observations and BGC-Argo data.
-The red bars are for the chlorophyll, the blue bars for the BBP and the violet bars for the Kd.
-For the chlorophyll and the Kd, the bar is representative of the mean between two considered
+The red bars are for the chlorophyll, the blue bar for the BBP and the violet bars for the Kd.
+For the chlorophyll and the Kd, the bar is representative of the mean between two considered algorithms (OC5 and GSM for the chlorophyll, and Lee and Morel for the Kd).
+The error bars for both parameters correspond to the number of matchups of difference between the two algorithms considered.

 The number of in situ data used for the validation is considerably improved by the use of BGC-Argo floats.
 If one use only data from oceanographic cruises, the number of matchups will be reduced.
-For example, the Ocean Colour Thematic Assembly Centre identified, for the Copernicus Marine Service, less than 600 matchups7 for the OLCI period (2016-2020).
+For example, the Ocean Colour Thematic Assembly Centre identified, for the Copernicus Marine Service, less than 600 matchups for the OLCI period (2016-2020).
 The validations of the Kd and the BBP with cruises data are even less meaningful than the chlorophyll ones.